Handmade ceramics will last longer if hand washed with warm soapy water and a gentle brush or sponge soon after being used.

 Avoid leaving ceramics submerged in water for long periods of time.
 Even if the glaze is not crackled, small chips can expose the clay underneath and absorb small amounts of water, weakening the form over time.
 Common sense is key.

-Domestic dishwasher detergents are much stronger than any dish soap, and contain chemicals which may damage the surfaces over time.
+Commercial and domestic dishwasher detergents are much stronger than any dish soap, and contain chemicals which may damage the surfaces over time.
 It is no surprise that commercial ware survives harsh environments.
-In industry, clay and glazes are formulated for durability over aesthetics every time.
-The soft, delicate surfaces of some of the most beautiful pieces from masters all over the world throughout human history would easily be destroyed by weekly dishwasher cycles.
+In industry, clay and glaze formulations prioritize durability over aesthetic variation.
+The soft, delicate surfaces of some of the most beautiful pieces from masters all over the world would easily be damaged by weekly dishwasher cycles.

 Many of the glazes were originally formulated for teaware, embracing the spirit of 'awareness of impermanence'

-The soft glaze surfaces may become pigmented over time, showing darkened crackle patterns.
-In some cultures like Japan this is highly praised and known as Kan-nyu(貫入)
+The soft glaze surfaces may become pigmented over time, showing darkened crackle patterns or small halos that appear to be wet.
+In some cultures like Japan this softness is highly praised and known as Kan-nyu(貫入), contrasting with the otherwise hard nature of fired clay.

-Over time, the user becomes part of the story of the piece, and the subtle changes witnessed over time offer an added depth to the relationship between user and object.
+Over time, the user becomes part of the story of the piece, and the subtle changes witnessed over time offer an added depth to this relationship between person and object.

-Ceramics are quite inert by nature, and there is good reason why many of the oldest human artifacts are ceramics.
-In essence the material is akin to stone, although much more brittle.
+Ceramics are quite inert by nature, and there is good reason why many of the oldest human artifacts are made of clay.
+In essence the material is akin to stone, strong but brittle.

-The best storage is upright (or upside down) on a padded mat or cloth, in a cupboard, shelf, or cabinet.
+The best storage is upright or upside down on bare wood or a sheet of natural fabric, in a cupboard, shelf, or cabinet.

 Ceramics can typically withstand a wide range of temperatures without taking any damage, so long as they have time to adjust to the new temperature.
 Avoid thermal shock such as microwaves and sudden, extreme temperature changes.